benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 https://community.openhab.org/t/firmware-upgrade-the-bitronvideo-bv-2010-10-zigbee-usb-dongle/128879

-NilsOF had managed to flash a later version FW to his BV AV2010, in the openHAB topic above he mentioned he had used the FW in the link below to upgrade the AV2010/10 to a later version:
+In the topic above NilsOF mentioned he ? managed to flash a later version FW to the BV AV2010.

+Nils also mentioned that they used the FW in the link below to upgrade the AV2010/10 to a later version:

 https://github.com/grobasoz/zigbee-firmware/raw/af7c35ea8d580152eb9853af1d3fab91bef3b5d4/EM3587/NCP_USW_EM3587-LR_678-115k2.ebl

 This piqued my interest.
 The process took some playing with to nail down but this is how I upgraded my BV AV2010/10. :)

-NilsOF provided the method of flashing via the openHAB console in the link above.
+NilsOF provided the method of flashing via the openHAB console in the link above also.

 Disclaimer: